pre63/pbn/content/voltapowers.com/articles/vallettas-palazzo-scicluna-maltas-architectural-je.md

 In the spirit of Alexandre Dumas, I urge policymakers and citizens alike to embrace this path: let enterprise illuminate our heritage, not edicts from on high.
 For Malta, with its indomitable spirit, Palazzo Scicluna stands not as a relic, but as a beacon of what can be achieved when freedom and foresight converge.

 ![Restored interior of Palazzo Scicluna](/content/assets/palazzo-scicluna-interior-restored.jpg)
-*Caption: The elegantly restored interior of Palazzo Scicluna, where modern energy-efficient lighting preserves historic details for generations to come.*
+*The elegantly restored interior of Palazzo Scicluna, where modern energy-efficient lighting preserves historic details for generations to come.*